Why Do ATVs Have Smaller Front Tires? 9 Good Reasons

 Power steering helps a lot against handlebar whip.

-A narrower and, therefore, lighter front tire helps even further in keeping this phenomenon at bay.
+A narrower and, therefore, lighter front tire further aids in keeping this phenomenon at bay.

 Do you think I’m making this up?
 Then try installing a set of wide rear tires to the front of your ATV, and take it for a ride somewhere it is really wet and muddy.